hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 : P-384 + ML-KEM-1024
 {: spacing="compact"}

-These KEMs satisfy the KEM interface defined in {{!I-D.irtf-cfrg-hybrid-kems}}.
+These KEMs satisfy the KEM interface defined in {{!CONCRETE}}.
-This interface is mostly the same as the KEM interface in {{Section 4 of !I-D.ietf-hpke-hpke}}, with the following mapping:
+This interface is mostly the same as the KEM interface in {{Section 4 of !HPKE=I-D.ietf-hpke-hpke}}, with the following mapping:

 * The `GenerateKeyPair`, `DeriveKeyPair`, and `Encap` and `Decap` algorithms are identical.